2012 Cleveland Browns season

-The 2012 Cleveland Browns season was the franchise's 64th season as a professional sports franchise and its 60th season as a member of the National Football League.
-Although the team improved on its record to 5–11 this 2012 season from its 4–12 finish in 2011, the team still placed fourth in the AFC North.
-The team also failed to break its 9-year playoff drought, the longest in franchise history.
-The 2012 season was the third season under the leadership of team president Mike Holmgren and general manager Tom Heckert and the second season under head coach Pat Shurmur.
+The 2012 season was the Cleveland Browns' 60th in the National Football League (NFL) and their 64th overall.
+Although they improved their record to 5–11 this season from their 4–12 finish in 2011, they still placed fourth in the AFC North.
+They also failed to break their nine-year playoff drought, the longest in franchise history.
+The 2012 season was the third season under the leadership of team president Mike Holmgren and general manager Tom Heckert, and the second season under head coach Pat Shurmur.
 The Browns also had Jimmy Haslam as their new owner, after buying the team from Randy Lerner.
-The Browns played all of their home games at Cleveland Browns Stadium in Cleveland, Ohio.

 Off-season

 Ownership change

 On August 2, team owner Randy Lerner sold the controlling interest of the Browns to Tennessee businessman Jimmy Haslam.
 Haslam is the owner of Pilot Flying J travel centers and was previously a minority owner of the Pittsburgh Steelers.
 The amount of the sale was in excess of US$1 billion.

 The sale was approved on October 25, 2012.